espocrm/documentation/docs/administration/workflows.md

 Workflows automate your business process in an easy way.
 You can access workflows from Administration panel.
 To create a workflow rule you need to define:

-* Target Entity – what entity type workflow is applied to
+* Target Entity – what entity type a workflow is applied to;
-* Trigger Type – when workflow will be triggered
+* Trigger Type – when a workflow will be triggered;
-* Conditions – conditions need to be met to trigger workflow
+* Conditions – conditions need to be met to trigger a workflow;
-* Actions – what to do if workflow is triggered
+* Actions – what to do if a workflow is triggered.

 In this article: